 Remove the emotion.
 As tempting as it may be to name call or burst into tears, focus on the message not the emotion.
 Tighten your muscles and release, take a breath, and use neutral language.

 No healthy workplace has room for bullies.
 If you find yourself working with one, get a plan and deal with it.
-Feel free to seek help from authorities, peers, and counselors.
-You will be helping not just yourself, but speaking for others who don’t have the courage to do so.
+Feel free to seek help from authorities, peers, counselors, or coaches to help guide you.
+In doing so, you will grow and truly be a leader who speaks out not just for yourself, but for others who don’t have the courage to do so.

 Marion Grobb Finkelstein